 As two adult poets and third-generation survivors in the fourth and fifth decades of our lives, who have already become parents to the next generation of survivors, the present essay seeks to outline the place and role of the Holocaust in our lives and work.
 Namely, we wish to explore why we choose to write about the Holocaust, how we go about it, and how present the Holocaust is in our work and in our lives.
 Despite the fact that self-documentation and self-reflection are both common in postmodern writing – their goal being to overcome the basic assumptions of the self, to understand them, and to share them with one’s environment – it is clear to us that such an attempt cannot withstand the test of generalization; this essay therefore constitutes only an open-ended invitation to a discussion of this phenomenon.

 The poems included here were written by us after visiting the death camps in Poland, individually and on different occasions.
-These visits served as creative triggers for each of us, even though the Holocaust was already ever-present: at home, in conversations with our grandparents, and in the world at large.
+These visits served as creative triggers for each of us, even though the Holocaust was already ever-present: at home, in conversations with our grandparents and parents, and in the world at large.
 Something in our encounters with Polish soil ignited the need for each of us to write, as well as the need to decipher that writing, to speak about it, to understand its origins, and to make it a point of discussion.
 Poets are rarely required to explain themselves.
 Nevertheless, in this case, we would argue that the discourse about this work is just as important as the work itself.

-1. The metaphor of the “empty chair”
+The metaphor of the “empty chair”